oblac/jodd-site/content/util/1+stringutil.md

 ignored.
 Double escaped regions will be found, and first index of the result will be decreased to include one escape character.
 If region is not founded, `null` is returned.

+## And more!

+Obviously, this is just a subset of ever-growing number of utilities we provide in the `StringUtil`.
+Please check the code or the javadocs :)